timarcher/Drone/wiki/10-Onboard-Computer-and-Ethernet/Onboard-Computer-and-Ethernet.md

 # Notes
 - 192.168.43.1 is HereLink controller IP address when you connect to it through it's WiFi access point mode from a ground control station (i.e., a laptop or computer).
 - There is no dhcp provided by the HereLink Air Units.
 You need to manual set an ip address inside the range eg 192.168.144.0, subnet mask 255.255.255.0.
 For example, use 192.168.144.50.
-This will put you within the ip range of the airunit and gcs unit, so they are accessible from the airunit ethernet port.
+This will put you within the IP range of the airunit and GCS unit, so they are accessible from the airunit ethernet port.
   - The Airunit and Controller occupy the addresses 192.168.144.10 and 192.168.144.11, so you cannot use these IP addresses for other devices on the network within the drone.
   - HereLink Air Unit is at IP address 192.168.144.10
-  - HereLink Controlleris at IP address 192.168.144.11
+  - HereLink Controller is at IP address 192.168.144.11
 - You can get rtsp video from 192.168.43.1, 192.168.144.10, or 192.168.144.11
 - You can get mavlink from 192.168.43.1, 192.168.144.10, or 192.168.144.11 port 14552
 - To be able to route traffic between the Drone Network and the Ground Control Station HereLink WiFi AP: